jennynguyen303/jennynguyen303.github.io/README.md

-# Hi, I’m Jenny Nguyen

-I’m a civil engineering student with interests that go beyond engineering.
+# Civil engineering student exploring ideas across disciplines

 I enjoy exploring ideas across engineering, business, finance, and whatever else happens to capture my attention.
 This website serves as a home for projects, writing, and ideas that I've explored along the way.
 Some are academic, some are personal, and some started as nothing more than a question I wanted to answer.

 Thanks for stopping by.

-## What you will find here
+## What You'll Find Here

-- Projects
+### Projects

+A collection of academic, personal, and independent projects.

-- Articles
+### Articles

-- Things I am curious about
+My own write-ups on topics I decide to explore.

+### Things I'm Curious About

+Experiments, challenges, competitions, certifications, and other pursuits.

 ## Contact